picaronin/BBcode_ucase/README.md

 # BBcode ucase
-With this BBcode for phpBB the actual transformation of the selected text is achieved Lowercase to Uppercase.
+With this BBcode for phpBB the actual transformation of the selected text is achieved since Lowercase to Uppercase.

 ### BBCode usage:
 ```